zunedrones/tello_hand_control/README.md

 ```
 * You need to be connected to the Tello's Wi-Fi network to run the program.

-# How control the tello drone
+# How to control the tello drone

 | Sign            | Command  |
 |-----------------|----------|